-SCIE 4900 Special Topics in Science (1-3 credits) Topics in advanced science that are not included in a regular course offering.
+SCIE 4900 Special Topics in Science (1 - 3 credits) Topics in advanced science that are not included in a regular course offering.
 Prerequisites may be required.
-Specific content and prerequisites are
+Specific content and prerequisites are announced in the course schedule for the given term.
+Students may reenroll for special topics covering different content.

-SCIE 4990 Independent Study in Science (1-12 credits) The student selects and independently carries out library and/or empirical research.
+SCIE 4990 Independent Study in Science (1 - 12 credits) The student selects and independently carries out library and/or empirical research.
 Faculty supervision is provided on an individual basis.